biologysvsu/Student-Led-Tutorial-1/Actual Tutorial.md

-Tutorial for Bowtie2, SAMtools, and Visualization with IGV
+# Tutorial for Bowtie2, SAMtools, and Visualization with IGV
-Date: Feb 13th
+# Date: Feb 13th

-Required software:
+## Required software:
-1. Bowtie2 and SAMtools should already be downloaded Open by: module load bowtie2 AND>>>???
+1. Bowtie2 and SAMtools should already be downloaded Open by: module load bowtie2 # AND>>>??? module load bcftools #?

 2. IGV needs to be downloaded onto your computer. heres how to do it:
    - Desktop: [Download IGV](https://software.broadinstitute.org/software/igv/download)
    - Web-based: [Use IGV Web App](https://igv.org/app/)

+---

+### --- three dashes splits sections in markdown documents (md).
+For this to work, the file name should have ".md" at the end

 First steps:
 Fork Student-Led-Tutorial-1 repository, this is where you can send your data after it is analyzed
 #In order to get all files in your workspace use:

   git clone repositorylinkexample.com

 Log into your bridges account in gitbash and open your personal folder in ocean